getopenmono/monodocs/tutorials/arduino_quoting_arnold.md

 ### Who should read this?

-First I assume you are aware of IFTTT  (If This Then That), and know how to setup *Applets* on their platform.
-You should also be familiar with Arduino IDE, and have installed the *OpenMono* board package using the *Board Manager*.
+First I assume you are aware of [IFTTT](https://ifttt.com)  (If This Then That), and know how to setup *Applets* on their platform.
+You should also be familiar with Arduino IDE, and have installed the *[OpenMono board package](../getting-started/arduino-hackers.md)* using the *Board Manager*.
 It is (though not required), preferred if you know a good share of classic Arnold Schwarzenegger movies.

 ## Quote Arnold

 Our goal is to create a Mono application that sends randomized Arnold Schwarzenegger movie quotes to IFTTT.
 On IFTTT we can forward them to the IFTTT app using push notification.
 Or you can choose to do something else with them.

-Just because we can, we will also send the current temperature and battery level, along with the quote.

-In my IFTTT applet I have chosen to forward the message to Pushover, so a can receive desktop push notifications:
+In my IFTTT applet I have chosen to forward the message to *[Pushover](https://pushover.net)*, so I can receive desktop push notifications:

 ![Pushover Notification forwarded from IFTTT](quote-arnold/push-notice.png "Pushover Notification forwarded from IFTTT")

+Oh - and by the way, just because we can, we will also send the current temperature and battery level, along with the quote.

 ## Setup